 Manage storage mode in Power BI Desktop

-In Microsoft Power BI Desktop, you can specify the storage mode of tables.
-Storage mode lets you control whether Power BI Desktop caches table data in-memory for reports.
+In Microsoft Power BI Desktop, you can specify the storage mode of a table.
+The storage mode lets you control whether Power BI Desktop caches table data in-memory for reports.

 Query performance: As users interact with visuals in Power BI reports, Data Analysis Expressions (DAX) queries are submitted to the dataset.
 Caching data into memory by properly setting the storage mode can boost the query performance and interactivity of your reports.